inspircd/docs/docs/3/modules/haproxy.md

 ## Special Notes

-If you are using this module must terminate SSL connections at your reverse proxy.
+If you are using this module you must terminate SSL connections at your reverse proxy.